DiegelD/CarND-MPC-Project/README.md

 ---
 # 1) Function Development
 In the following are the high lights of the project are presented for on overview.
-For more details feel free to check the code.
+For more details feel free to check the code in the repository.

 ### 1.1 Translation & Rotation
 The car position is given in global coordination.
 To transform them into car coordination a translation and rotation is done by these [equation](http://planning.cs.uiuc.edu/node99.html).